peytoncordero/DRI25/command-line.md

 ![Screen shot of the icons of folders organized as a tree of the filesystem MacOS](/images/command-line/hierarchical-filesystem-example.png "An example of how a hierarchical filesystem looks")

 Upper in the hierarchy, there are directories that we do not see in this representation.
 There's a top-level or `root` folder on your system.
 That folder has other folders in it, and those folders have folders in them, and so on.
-The `root` or highest-level folder contains mostly files for the operating system, and we usually don’t have to go there.
+The `root` or highest-level folder contains mostly files for the operating system, and we usually don't have to go there.
 These folders are called just `/` on macOS and are called `C:` on Windows.

 When you execute `pwd` in your computer, the output will be similar to `/Users/your-username`.
 It means you're in the `your-username` directory in the `Users` folder inside the `root` directory.
 This directory is often called the `home`, as our output in the emulator: